 When developing its next generation scale-out NAS, Qumulo had several key objectives in mind to meet HPC-specific requirements.

 Storage systems are becoming more critical as organizations need to keep pace with rapid data growth and expansion, by scaling easily, without disruption, when and where needed.
 Qumulo’s distributed file system leverages a node-based architecture which allows organizations to scale both performance and capacity, across on-prem and cloud environments.
-Qumulo’s software-defined architecture utilizes clusters of nodes made up of Qumulo hardware, or pre-qualified industry-standard hardware from HPE or Dell, providing several platform options, including all-NVMe, hybrid, active archive and cloud, to choose from.
+Qumulo’s software-defined architecture utilizes clusters of nodes made up of Qumulo hardware, or pre-qualified industry-standard hardware from HPE or Fujitsu, providing several platform options, including all-NVMe, hybrid, active archive and cloud, to choose from.